 - The Medical Specialist Group (MSG) in Guernsey is a private practice of specialist consultants with expertise in certain areas of medicine.
-In some cases, patients who have been referred on to see a consultant (sometimes known as a 'specialist') by their GP, will be eligible for that treatment and care to be paid for by the States of Guernsey.
-Those patients will be able to receive treatment and care for that condition from an MSG consultant at no direct cost to them.
-This service, which can be thought of as a second level of consultation, is known as 'Secondary Care'.
+Patients are referred to the MSG by their GP.
+In some cases, patients who have been referred on to see a consultant (sometimes known as a 'specialist') will be eligible for that treatment and care to be paid for by the States of Guernsey.
+Those patients can then receive treatment and care for that condition from an MSG consultant at no direct cost to them.
+This second level of consultation and is known as 'Secondary Care'.

 - The Medical Specialist Group also provides treatment and care that can be paid for directly by the patient.
 This is known as private patient care.
 For more information about the private patient services that are provided by the Medical Specialist Group please visit their website.